Trump defiant as lawmakers blast his 'racist' attacks on four congresswomen

 Although most Republicans stayed silent on Trump’s divisive rhetoric, several began expressing concern late on Monday.

-Texas Representative Will Hurd, the only African-American Republican in the House, told CNN: “The tweets are racist and xenophobic.
-They’re also inaccurate.”
+Texas Representative Will Hurd, the only African-American Republican in the House, called the attacks “racist” on CNN.

-Tim Scott, the Senate’s only black Republican, criticized Trump in a tweet for using “unacceptable personal attacks and racially offensive language.”
+Tim Scott, the Senate’s only black Republican, called them “racially offensive” on Twitter.

-Senator Susan Collins, a centrist Republican up for re-election in Maine next year, called Trump’s comments “way over the line” and said he should delete them.
+Others did not go that far.
+Senator Mitt Romney, the party’s 2012 presidential nominee, and Senator Marco Rubio, who ran in 2016, both condemned the remarks but declined to characterize them as racist.

-None of the top four Republicans in Congress, including Senate Majority Leader Mitch McConnell and House Republican Leader Kevin McCarthy, made any immediate comment.
+House Republican Leader Kevin McCarthy said the four lawmakers belonged in the United States, but did not criticise Trump.
+“The president is not a racist,” he told reporters.

 Trump regularly used racially charged language during his campaign and continued in his presidency.
 His latest remarks came as some of his efforts to deal with immigration - a major issue for his conservative base - have faltered.